 As the contrast material passes through your body, you may feel warm.
 This will quickly pass.

 After the procedure, you will be monitored closely and your head will be kept elevated for a few hours after you return to your room.
 Often, symptoms are mild or controlled enough that the procedure can be done electively and patients may go home the next day.
-However, the amount of bleeding that can occur can sometimes be life threatening and those patients are monitored in intensive care beforehand and during recovery; GI bleeding from portal hypertension can be life threatening.
+If your TIPS is being performed emergently for significant bleeding you will typically be monitored in intensive care beforehand and during recovery; GI bleeding from portal hypertension can be life threatening.